-United States -- The Interreligious Association for Peace and Development (IAPD) help a Peace Forum virtually on March 9, 2021, under the theme "Towards the Unification of the Korean Peninsula: The Role of Faith and Civic Leadership."
+The Third Interreligious Association for Peace and Development (IAPD) Peace Forum took place virtually on March 9, 2021, under the theme of "Towards the Unification of the Korean Peninsula: The Role of Faith and Civic Leadership."

-This IAPD webinar specifically invited faith leaders, experts, and concerned civic leaders to address issues of peace in the Korean Peninsula and offer their understanding and wisdom regarding steps toward the unification of the Korean Peninsula.
+The webinar was specifically designed for faith leaders, experts, and concerned civic leaders to address issues of peace in the Korean Peninsula and offer their understanding and wisdom regarding steps toward the unification of the peninsula.

-Tomiko Duggan, IAPD program director and senior vice president of UPF-USA, welcomed the audience of over 600 guests on Zoom and Facebook.
+Tomiko Duggan, the IAPD Program Director, and Senior Vice President of the Universal Peace Federation-USA welcomed the audience with over 600 guests on Zoom and Facebook.

-Mrs. Duggan reminded participants that the 70-year division of the

-Korean Peninsula caused incalculable suffering of many people:

-As far back as late 1970, I was involved with a project supporting the repatriation of Japanese wives and children who followed their husbands and fathers to North Korea.
-These families were deceived by the false propaganda and promises in the 1960s about life in North Korea and then found themselves unable to re-visit Japan -- even if only to see aging parents and relatives before they died.
-The government censored and redacted the letters from these Japanese captives pleading for release.

-My colleagues and I fasted and demonstrated in front of the UN building to publicize the circumstances of their lives and the false claims of the North Korean government about them.
+Tomiko Duggan reported that the 70-year division of the Korean Peninsula caused the undisclosed suffering of many people.
+She confessed, "As far back as late 1970, I was involved with a project supporting the repatriation of Japanese wives and children who followed their husbands and fathers and emigrated to North Korea.
+These families were deceived by the false propaganda and promise in the 1960s about life in North Korea and then found themselves unable to re-visit Japan - even if it were only to see aging parents and relatives before they died.
+I read the government censored and redacted the letters from these captives Japanese pleading for release.
+My colleagues and I fasted and demonstrated in front of the UN building to publicize the circumstances of their lives and the false claims of the North Korean government about them."

-Dr. Michael Jenkins, President of UPF International, Chairman of UPF-North America, and the Program Moderator, introduced Archbishop George A. Stallings, Jr., founder of the Imani Temple African American Catholic Congregation and IAPD chairman, who said:
+Dr. Michael Jenkins, President of UPF International and Chairman of the UPF - North America was the Program Moderator.
+The speakers today are uniquely informed about life in North Korea.

-Believing in the interconnectedness of all humankind and the spirituality of each person on the earth in a universal family, I know that what happens on the Korean Peninsula affects all of us who do not live on the Korean Peninsula.
+DR. JENKINS: introduces Archbishop George A. Stallings, Jr., the Founder of the Imani Temple African American Catholic Congregation and Chairman of the IAPD ARCH.
+STALLINGS: Believing in the interconnectedness of all humankind, and the spirituality of each person on the earth in a universal family, I know that what happens on the Korean peninsula affects all of us who do not live on the Korean peninsula.
 For the past 20 years, I've been associated through UPF with faith leaders around the world who have been concerned with reunification of the Koreas, visiting Korea multiple times a year.
-We went to the DMZ a number of times, and we could feel strongly how many families are still suffering because of separation from their relatives.
+We went to the DMZ a number of times and we could feel strongly how many families are still suffering by separation from their relatives.